The infrastructure agent can be configured in a variety of ways. The default method is to edit the configuration variables in the

 A configuration file template is available in Infrastructure config file template.
 You can also override the config file by setting environment variables, or use config management tools, such as Ansible or Puppet.

-To configure infrastructure integrations, see the specific integration's documentation.
+To configure on-host integrations that work with the infrastructure agent, see a specific integration's documentation.

 The default method to configure the infrastructure agent is the